| U.S. Violation of Human Rights Target of New Quebec Amnesty Campaign

 violence inflicted on prisoners; and capital

+punishment.
 "The U.S. plays a role in

 determining international norms in terms of respect for